- Incredibly comfortable sock-like construction

 The Vans UltraRange Exo know where it belongs

 The Vans UltraRange Exo is a lifestyle sneaker that tries to be nothing but a lifestyle sneaker.
-While that may be perfect for most users, I personally feel that Vans can do better in terms of durability.
+I personally feel that Vans can do better in terms of durability.
 While we might not all want to rub it against grip tape, it would be ideal if it could withstand a rub against a curb.

 Other than that though it’s an easy, minimalistic, super comfy sneaker that’s versatile for pretty much any wardrobe.